 [Music/Sustainability] Cosmo Sheldrake

-We are proud to premier a new audio visual project 'Playing Places' by London-based multi-instrumentalist musician, composer, & producer Cosmo Sheldrake, with the release of his new album Wake Up Calls.
+We are proud to premiere a new audio visual project 'Playing Places' by London-based multi-instrumentalist musician, composer, & producer Cosmo Sheldrake, with the release of his new album Wake Up Calls.

 'Wake Up Calls' was recorded over a nine year period and samples the songs of birds on the extinction warning list.
 As part of this project, Cosmo has filmed a series of live performances in the woods of England, playing to the environment of forest canopies and blue bells.